Vivan Bhatena

 Vivan Bhatena (born 28 October 1978) is an Indian model, actor and photographer.
 He appears predominantly in Hindi films and his notable films include Dangal (2016), Judwaa 2 (2017) and Raja the Great (2017).
 Vivan won Mister India World title in 2001.
 In 2016, he was a contestant on Fear Factor: Khatron Ke Khiladi 7.

 Early life and education

 Bhatena was born to a Parsi father and a Maharasthrian mother, and grew up watching Hollywood, Hindi as well Marathi movies, earning an MBA before entering the entertainment industry as a fashion model.

 Career

 Bhatena moved from modelling to acting with his first television role as Tulsi Virani's son-in-law Abhishek in Kyunki Saas Bhi Kabhi Bahu Thi.
 He later appeared in Maayka, Kumkum - Ek Pyara Sa Bandhan and Pyaar Ka Bandhan.
 Bhatena, the 2001 "Mr. India" title holder, was also seen on the stage in Sandiip Sikcand's Champagne On The House.
-He was also seen in Falguni Pathak's video Maine Payal Hain Chankaayi.
+He was also seen in Falguni Pathak's video Maine Payal Hai Chankaayi.